tawaunl/tawaunlucas/content/media/_index.md

           content: Take a look at what we're working on...
           align: center
           background:
-            image:
-              # Specify an image from `assets/media/`
-              # or delete the image section to remove it
-              filename: coders.jpg
-              filters:
-                brightness: 0.7
             position: right
             color: '#666'
         - title: Lunch & Learn ☕️
           content: 'Share your knowledge with the group and explore exciting new topics together!'
           align: left
           background:
-            image:
-              # Specify an image from `assets/media/`
-              # or delete the image section to remove it
-              filename: contact.jpg
-              filters:
-                brightness: 0.7
             position: center
             color: '#555'
         - title: World-Class Semiconductor Lab
           content: 'Just opened last month!'
           align: right
           background:
-            image:
-              # Specify an image from `assets/media/`
-              # or delete the image section to remove it
-              filename: welcome.jpg
-              filters:
-                brightness: 0.5
             position: center
             color: '#333'
           link: